merrittlj/dash/README.md

-# bb
+# *dash*
-### *black-box*

-A W.I.P. data collection and LED management project using bare-metal STM32 programming.
+A W.I.P. multi-function speedometer  and LED management project using bare-metal STM32 programming.